Our Compliments of the Season!

 - Sunday June 3rd

 - We work 09:00-12:00 with morning tea provided at about 10:30.
 Everyone is welcome to work with us all or part of the morning – or simply join us for morning tea!

-- Another option for your participation is our Maintenance Team who work Mondays and Thursdays all year round.
-Please contact Mary on 9894 3025 who will let you know where we are working.
+- Another option for your participation is our Maintenance Team whose members work Mondays all year round.

 - We usually work between 08:00 and 12:30 on Monday and Thursday mornings – though a shorter contribution is always welcome.

 - The Australian Magpie was officially voted Australia’s Bird of the Year for 2017, having won the Guardian/BirdLife Australia ‘Bird of the Year’ poll, scoring nearly 20,000 of the 149,000 votes cast.

 - Much as we love our local Magpies, we are a little sceptical of that result and suspect interference from a foreign government in the voting process.
 Needless to say, the clear favourite of our local photographers is the Tawny Frogmouth.
 We featured some great photos in last month’s news – here’s a new one from Friend Chris: